VSO or Voice Search Optimisation is the optimisation of digital content to directly respond to voice searches made by those using smart devices.

 Think about how much you are using a voice assistant day to day.
 Whether it’s whilst driving to get directions, to reply or send a text or email, to set a reminder to book an appointment, you might be in the kitchen cooking and have dirty hands and need to know how hot the oven needs to be.
 The possibilities are endless and the technology is only getting smarter to adapt to the needs of us in our daily lives.

-This episode of Talk’n Shop we discuss how voice search has progressed in the last 5 years, where it is headed and what you need to do as a business owner, eCommerce merchant or marketing manager.
+This episode of Talk’n Shop, our eCommerce experts discuss how voice search has progressed in the last 5 years, where it is headed and what you need to do as a business owner, eCommerce merchant or marketing manager.

 Here are our top tips to get your business ranking for the number one voice search result.